Yurii-Laguta/JB4A-SDK-Android/_posts/2015-07-02-trouble-shooting-encryption.md

            }
        ~~~

-> Encryption could fail if your app implements the PRNG fix recommended by Google.
-Remove this PRNG fix and count on the SDK implementing that fix for your app.
+> It is also possible the encryption could fail if your app implements the PRNG fix recommended by Google.
+You should remove this PRNG fix and count on the SDK implementing that fix for your app.

 > Implementing the PRNG fix requires reflection.
 Please ensure your Proguard config contains: